freenas/freenas-docs/userguide/storage.rst

 snapshot or clone is created, it initially references the same amount of space as the file system or snapshot it was created from, since its contents are identical.

-**Replication** shows whether the snapshot has been replicated to a remote system.

 Snapshots have icons on the right side for several actions.